-CLEO has engaged with over 50,000 individuals across South Florida through a various grassroots initiatives!
+CLEO has engaged with over 50,000 individuals across South Florida through various grassroots initiatives!

-Learn more about our GenCLEO movement across generations and how we're leading the way to building a climate literate state!
+Learn more about our GenCLEO movement across generations and how we're leading the way to build a climate literate state!

 CLEO leads the way in connecting different organizations that all have a common cause– climate change.